Matthew J. Geras' Bio

 Anderson, R. Bruce and Zachary Baumann with Matthew J. Geras.
 2017.
 “Florida: The South, Border State, or Wild Frontier?” in New Politics of the Old South: An Introduction to Southern Politics 6th edition, Charles S. Bullock III and Mark J. Rozell ed.
 Rowman & Littlefield.

-“Appointees Versus Elected Officials: The Implications of Selection Method on the Diversity of State Bureaucratic Leaders” with Sarina Rhinehart and Jessica M. Hayden
+“Appointees Versus Elected Officials: The Implications of Selection Method on State Gender Representation” with Sarina Rhinehart and Jessica M Hayden